1.1.B.20 Bereavement claim, claim in substitution

 - in substitution for a deceased person, or

-There are no bereavement provisions for CCB for the death of an eligible child.
+There are no bereavement provisions for CCS or ACCS for the death of an eligible child.

-A claim can be made by an individual (1.1.I.90), in substitution for a deceased person who was eligible for FTB or CCB, regardless of whether the deceased person made a claim for FTB or CCB.
+For the purpose of FTB, a claim can be made by an individual (1.1.I.90), in substitution for a deceased person who was eligible for FTB regardless of whether the deceased person made a claim for FTB.

-The circumstances of the deceased person are used to assess eligibility for FTB and CCB, not the circumstances of the applicant.
+The circumstances of the deceased person are used to assess eligibility for FTB, not the circumstances of the applicant.

-Explanation: The deceased person may not have claimed:
+Explanation: The deceased person may not have claimed FTB if they were intending to lodge a past period claim (1.1.P.60).

-Act reference: FAAct section 31 Continued eligibility for FTB if an FTB or regular care child dies, section 32 Eligibility for a single amount of FTB if an FTB or regular care child dies, section 33 Eligibility for FTB if an eligible individual dies, section 46 Eligibility for child care benefit if a conditionally eligible or eligible individual dies
+Act reference: FAAct section 31 Continued eligibility for FTB if an FTB or regular care child dies, section 32 Eligibility for a single amount of FTB if an FTB or regular care child dies, section 33 Eligibility for FTB if an eligible individual dies

 FA(Admin)Act section 7(1) How to claim, section 18 Determination of bereavement entitlement claim